 A Bidder is required to complete and submit the following forms.

-OFFER AND ACCEPTANCE PAGE
+COVER PAGE

-The Bidder should complete and submit the Offer and Acceptance Page with the Quote.
-The Offer and Acceptance Page must be signed by an authorized representative of the Bidder.
+The Bidder should complete and submit the Cover Page with the Quote.
+The Cover Page must be signed by an authorized representative of the Bidder.
 If a Bidder does not submit the form with the Quote, the Bidder must comply within seven (7) business days of the State’s request or the State may deem the Quote non-responsive.

 OWNERSHIP DISCLOSURE FORM